zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ```
 _Note: Be sure to swap in your pod's name in the previous command_

-4. Use the `oc rsh` command to run the SQL script inside the pod.
+4. Use the `oc rsh` command to gain access to a remote shell inside the pod:
 ```sh
 [student@workstation 3-OpenShiftDeployment]$ oc rsh mysql-1-x7vg8
 sh-4.2$